leke-osez/lapo-client/README.md

-# Lapo Client App (Dashboard)
+# 📇 Card Management Dashboard

-A dashboard to manage cards effectively
+A modern, responsive dashboard for managing cards effectively.

+Built with React and styled using Tailwind CSS, this project provides a clean and user-friendly interface for handling card data in an intuitive way.

-### Use any username or pass to login to simulate authentication.
+### Use false credential to simulate authentication.

 ## The site is live at: